adesouky/PiedPaper/README.md

 	The forum will have the following categories:
 		- Private forums for tutors and their private group so that they can communicate about group specific info/material
 		- Public forums for everyone else (even if they are not registered to a collaborating tutor)

+	- I am also thinking about adding a bot that would answer any questions students might have about exam logistics just because it might be fun to develop and from my experience would be beneficial to students and would releave alot of the confusion they have.

 ![alt text](public/images/SS.png?raw=true "Screenshot")